aeolus-wind/CarND-Advanced-Lane-Lines/writeup.md

 This procedure caused the transformations to vary widely and the lane lines to move around a lot in the transformed plane.
 This was because as you passed dashed lines, their length changed rapidly, especially when a dashed line disappeared behind the car.
 This mean that the transformation changed a lot from frame to frame.
 Because the lines weren't parallel in the transformed plane at the starting point, the fitting algorithm was then vulnerable to blank spaces and often switched to lines it wasn't supposed to switch to.

+#### The picture below is an example of the perspective transform applied to a lane.
+Note how the line isn't close to being perpendicular to the bottom of the frame.
+This was a persistent issue with my procedure.
+The procedure contained a great deal of noise that cuased the transform to jitter a great deal.
+This could have been partly fixed by playing around with smoothing on the hulls.
 ![alt text][image4]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Line line pixels were identified with the convolution approach.
+Lane line pixels were identified with the convolution approach.
 The steps to this algorithm are as follows.
 First, identify a starting position of the line by bucketing all the activations in the lower forth of the picture.
 Then you slide a convolutional window across these bucekts to find the point with the largest number of on pixels.
 Record that point.
 Using this starting point, you then search 100 pixels in either direction around that point for the point of highest activation.
 Record that point.
 Search around this most recently found point in a window of 100 pixels in the same fashion and record.
 Repeat the last two steps until you reach the top under some pre-defined height step size.

 Taking the points of highest activation from the convolution, I then fit a polynomial.
 The convolution and the fitting of the polynomial are accomplished on lines 28 and 140 with the functions find_window_centroids and bound_lanes.

+#### The images below show first the transformed perspective of some lane lines and then the fitted bounding polynomial on the output to this.
+Note again how the lanes are not situated close to parallel.
+Nonetheless, the map down to the original space works well.
 ![alt text][image5]
+![alt text][image6]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.